bionca22/ObsidianSync/Air flow/Airflow 101/Basics.md

 **Executor:** Pushes your task instance objects into the queue, that defines how and on which system to execute tasks.

+> [!danger] The Gemini tells the:
+> **Mostly Correct, but often reversed in action.** The Executor is the **interface** that talks to the workers.
+While the Scheduler determines _what_ needs to be run and signals the Executor, the Executor's typical action (especially in the most common setups like Celery or Kubernetes) is to **pull** from the queue or **listen** for tasks to be assigned, rather than explicitly "pushing" into it.

 **Queue:** To execute your tasks in the right order.

 **Workers:** Than the workers pick up the task instances form the queue, and run the python code corresponding to the tasks.